Parish of St John's, Te Awamutu

 Brief History of Old St John's

 The framing and weatherboards are heart Matai, cut from the Rangiaowhai and Kihikihi districts.
 The weatherboards are 305 millimeters, rusticated construction with fillets at the corners.
-The lining is heart of Rimu, set vertically.
-All timber is pit sawn and the building erected by two European carpenters, Edwards and Chitham assisted by Maori helpers.
+The lining is heart of rimu, set vertically.
+All timber is pit sawn and the building directed by two European carpenters, Edwards and Chitham assisted by Maori builders.

 Other memorials are to be seen in the main body of the building, including memorials to honour the men of the district who gave their lives during the two World Wars.

-Attention is also drawn to the footprints on the ceiling near the main door, Many are the legends told of their origin.
+Attention is also drawn to the footprints and fingerprints on the ceiling near the main door.
+Many are the legends told of their origin.

 The Church Yard